sonyxperiadev/MultimediaForAndroidLibrary/README.md

 ```

 ## Android Studio
-The project contain a Android Studio project for both the library and the demo application.
+The project contains an Android Studio project for both the library and the demo application.
 * Install Android Studio and setup the SDK
-* Select to import the project into Android Studio
+* Select it to import the project into Android Studio

 ## Gradle
 The project can be built using Gradle, you can import it as a project dependency.